neugun/periLC-VTA/README.md

 - To extract and analyze the fiber photometry data, we used the commercial fiber photometry FP3002 system (Neurophotometrics, CA).
 Using this setup, fluorescent signals and behavioral events were collected using a custom Bonsai workflow.
 Fiber-photometry recordings and associated behavioral data were analyzed using MATLAB.

 ### NBGLMM #
-- In the comparison of distributions of lick rate during variable palatability session, photostimulation, and photoinhibition, we used the glmmTMB package in [R] (https://cran.r-project.org/web/packages/glmmTMB/index.html) to fit negative binomial generalized linear mixed models (NB GLMM) to evaluate the effect of treatment condition (e.g., laser on vs. off) on lick number across time bins.<br/>
+- In the comparison of distributions of lick rate during variable palatability session, photostimulation, and photoinhibition, we used the glmmTMB package in [R]
+(https://cran.r-project.org/web/packages/glmmTMB/index.html) to fit negative binomial generalized linear mixed models (NB GLMM) to evaluate the effect of treatment condition (e.g., laser on vs. off) on lick number across time bins.<br/>
 - More details for each comparison can be found inside the NBGLMM folders. <br/>

 ## Data #

-### Example photometry data #
+### Photometry data #
 - We provide the related fiber photometry data of example mice for signal extraction.
 Additional data request can be sent to authors. <br/>

 ### Source data #